132nd-vWing-website/web-backend/README.md

 ## Documentation

-The documentation for this repo is written according to the [API Blueprint](https://apiblueprint.org) spec

-And uses [Snowboard](https://github.com/bukalapak/snowboard) for parsing and rendering.
+The documentation for this repo is written according to the [API Blueprint](https://apiblueprint.org) spec, and uses [Snowboard](https://github.com/bukalapak/snowboard) for parsing and rendering.

-### How To Update Docs:
+### How To Update Docs
 Install Snowboard
 ```
 $ npm install -g snowboard